jameshunter12/james-fastpage/_pages/commands.md

 search_exclude: true
 ---

+# Vocabulary

-Input: It is used to take input from the user.
+- Input: It is used to take input from the user.

-Output: Printing the result of the users input
+- Output: Printing the result of the users input

-ipynb: It used to create a new Jupyter notebook.
+- ipynb: It used to create a new Jupyter notebook.